 - 1. Describe the procedure for determining the patient's baseline physiologic values (ECG, oxygen saturation, pulse, etc.). - 2.
 Identify patterns of cardiac arrhythmias (atrial, ventricular, junctional) as they appear on ECG strips of a physiological oscilloscope. - 3.
 Describe patient management procedures for arrhythmias. - 4.
 Describe electronic calibration and balancing of components. - 5.
-Describe change in ventricular pressure with respect to change in time (dp/dt) and how it is determined. - 6.
-Describe the procedure for performing cardiac output measurements, including the Fick method, green dye and thermal dilution. - 7.
+Describe change in ventricular pressure with respect to change in time (dP/dt) and how it is determined. - 6.
+Describe the procedure for performing cardiac output measurements, including the Fick method and thermal dilution. - 7.
 Describe area-length method and computer evaluation techniques for ventricular volume analysis. - 8.
-Explain the function of transducers, amplifiers, recorders (hot stylus, optical, spray link), oscilloscopes and digital readout modules. - 9.
+Explain the function of transducers, amplifiers, oscilloscopes and digital readout modules. - 9.
 Describe the procedure for calibration of the transducer, amplifier, recorder and oscilloscope. - 10.
 Identify valvular gradients and determine valve area. - 11.
-Explain the indications for inserting temporary, permanent pacemaker or internal cardiac defibrillators. - 12.
-Explain the indications for and principles of intra-aortic balloon pumping.
+Explain the indications for inserting temporary or permanent pacemaker or internal cardiac defibrillators. - 12.
+Explain the indications for and principles of intraaortic balloon pumping.